roeszler/kapthol/README.md

 ### 3.2 Future Features
 ___
-  - Underline underline in nav header on active status on single page.
-Possibly JS / JQuery function: window.location.href
+  - Underline in nav header on active status on single page.
+Possibly JS / JQuery function: ```window.location.href```.
   - Include a description of the exchange process in more visual detail
   - Hamburger Icon for menu navigation on mobile devices
   - Functional database, interaction and account page for logged-in users